aster94/SensorFusion/README.md

 I am very bad with github

 SensorFusion cames from these two libraries: https://github.com/PaulStoffregen/MahonyAHRS and https://github.com/PaulStoffregen/MadgwickAHRS
-I just made small modifications in the way the libraries handled the timing between two measurements there is an example to use it with a MPU9250
+I just made small modifications in the way the libraries handled the timing between two measurements.
+There is an example to use it with a MPU9250

 The IMU I am using is a MPU9250, to use it I strongly suggest you this library: https://github.com/bolderflight/MPU9250